FahmidMorshed/EvalDQNsOffline/README.md

-# PROJECT NAME: Evaluating robustness of DQN variants for offline/batch learning
+# PROJECT: Evaluating robustness of DQN variants for offline/batch learning

 This repository contains project work of CSC 722 Advance Machine Learning from Fall 2020 course at NC State University, taught by D. Bahler.